40-mile Russian convoy threatens Kyiv; shelling intensifies - NewsBreak

 In a later Facebook post, he said many Russian soldiers and some local residents also were killed during the fighting on Sunday.
 The report could not immediately be confirmed.

-Despite its superior military strength, Russia still lacked control of Ukrainian airspace.
-This may help explain how Ukraine has so far prevented a rout.
+Despite its vast military strength, Russia still lacked control of Ukrainian airspace, a surprise that may help explain how Ukraine has so far prevented a rout.

 In the seaside resort town of Berdyansk, dozens of protesters chanted angrily in the main square against Russian occupiers, yelling at them to go home and singing the Ukrainian national anthem.
 They described the soldiers as exhausted young conscripts.